Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Solution Methodology

-A set of lifting variables is introduced in (\ref{cc}) to relax the nonlinear terms in the lower-level problem presented in (\ref{opfLL})-(\ref{opflimsend}).
-The lifting terms given in \eqref{cc} are employed to reformulate the original MCP to the form presented in \eqref{Popf}.
+The lifting terms \eqref{cc} are employed to reformulate the original MCP to the form presented in \eqref{Popf}.
 This relaxation is referred to as the SOCP relaxation of the ACOPF problem.
 Here, the objective function is the same as the one in the non-convex lower-level problem.
-Leveraging the lifting variables introduced in \eqref{cc}, the non-convex equality constraints presented in \eqref{opfpsend}-\eqref{opfqrec} are represented as given in \eqref{popfpsend}-\eqref{popfqrec}.
-The voltage limits are presented in (\ref{popfvol}) in terms of the lifting terms.
+The non-convex equality constraints presented in \eqref{opfpsend}-\eqref{opfqrec} are represented in the form given in \eqref{popfpsend}-\eqref{popfqrec} by leveraging the lifting variables introduced in \eqref{cc}.
+The voltage limits are presented in \eqref{popfvol} leveraging the lifting terms.
 Relationships between the lifting terms of each pair of buses are given in \eqref{popf_symtric}.
-The second-order cone constraint given in \eqref{popfSOC}, presents the second-order cone relaxation of the relationship between the lifting terms presented in \eqref{cc}.
+The second-order cone constraint \eqref{popfSOC} presents the second-order cone relaxation of the relationship between the lifting terms presented in \eqref{cc}.
 The rest of the constraints are the same as those in the original MCP.

-Note that dual variables associated with each constraint in the SOCP relaxation problem given in \eqref{Popf} are indicated at their related constraint following a colon.
+Note that dual variables associated with each constraint in the SOCP relaxation problem \eqref{Popf} are indicated at their related constraint following a colon.
 In the next subsection, the dual form of the SOCP relaxation problem given in \eqref{Popf} is presented.